 In the next module

-In the next module, we look at the final two steps in our three-step guide – challenging and disputing your thought and then preparing yourself for this trigger moments.
+In the next module, we look at the final two steps in our three-step guide – challenging and disputing your thought and then preparing yourself for these trigger moments.

 Your MYND activity